software-engineering-at-home/content/TOPICS.md

 - Separating software tools from the services they provide
 - Service Catalogues
 - Measuring the success of a service
 - ...

 ---

-## Monitoring and Alerts

-Good feedback loops are formed by watching the software system you're interacting with - monitoring and alerting are two ways which you can gain a live understanding of your system - it takes time and effort to build good monitoring, which can start right at the begginning of a project if done well.

-### Topics

-- Why monitor
-- Why setup alerts
-- Creating good alerts
-- Triaging issues
-- Monitoring tools
-- Creating graphs and charts
-- Inspecting data over time
-- Good dashboards
-- Use your log data wisely
-- Measure what matters
-- ...

----